infinitephantasm/azure-soc-project-documentation/README.md

 the project in particular is a 'honeypot' of sorts; specifically, to monitor login attempts made on a virtual machine, and to see where they're coming from.

-## Section 1: making a microsoft azure account
+## section 1: making a microsoft azure account

 if it's your first time making a Microsoft Azure account, you can get a free trial for 30 days, giving you about $200 worth of credits to use within those 30 days, and no charge to your credit card (with the exception of a like $1 authorization charge that gets reversed). this works just fine for something like this, since you don't really need to do too much or even 'pay' too much for something like this.